Men of Steele, Book 1

 When always-play-it-safe Jenna Ryan starts questioning how her brother died in Afghanistan, someone decides she must be stopped.
 Permanently.
 Her brother's best friend–a sexy thrill-seeker she can't stop thinking about–won't reveal what he knows about the fatal shoot-out, putting Jenna at odds with the only man she trusts to keep her alive.

-Former special forces operator Mick Fury would give his life to keep his best friend’s irresistible sister safe.
-He took an oath to stay silent about their last mission, but Mick’s will is tested by the white-hot attraction to Jenna he’s tried to ignore for years.
-Now he must risk everything—even falling in love—to protect her from the truth that could destroy them both.
+Veteran military special operator Mick Fury would give his life to keep his best friend's irresistible sister safe.
+He took an oath to stay silent about their last mission, but Mick's will is tested by the white-hot attraction to Jenna he's tried to ignore for years.
+Now he must risk everything–even falling in love–to protect her from a secret that could destroy them both.

 - Why write about Air Force pararescuemen (aka PJs)?
-Personally, I think the SEALs are getting too much attention and I wanted to showcase these kick-ass guys who jump into harm’s way, armed to the teeth, but with the goal of saving injured soldiers, sailors, airmen, and civilians.
-Who rescues the Navy SEALs?
+The Navy SEALs shouldn't get all the love.
+I wanted to showcase these kick-ass guys who jump into harm's way, armed to the teeth, but with the goal of saving injured soldiers, sailors, airmen, and civilians.
+Who rescues the SEALs?
 The PJs!